tyntec/api-collection/chat-api/v2/README.md

 ## 2.10

 This release introduces Viber as third channel on the Chat API.

+Also interactive templates with buttons as well as stickers are now available on WhatsApp.

 ### Features